 With GoAnywhere MFT agents, IT admins can:

 There are a few key differences between traditional MFT deployments and an MFT Agent deployment.
 By deploying agents, network professionals can manage all instances of the deployment from one centralized location, versus having to manage multiple locations individually.
 This drastically reduces the amount of configuration time, and can present major cost benefits considering the reduction in administration time, management of software updates and other tasks.

 MFT agent capability allows IT professionals to easily deploy MFT agents on almost any server or workstation where file transfers need to be performed (Windows, VMware, Linux, Amazon EC2, Microsoft Azure, IBM I (iSeries), AIX, UNIX, and Mac OS systems).
 With this multi-platform capability, organizations with complex environments can greatly reduce the manual, repeatable work associated with the complexity.

-In an interview with Linoma Software President and Chief Architect, Bob Luebbe, the wide application of MFT agents is explained.
+In an interview with Linoma Software [now HelpSystems] President and Chief Architect, Bob Luebbe, the wide application of MFT agents is explained.
 “The use cases for MFT agents are really endless.
 Whether it’s a franchise needing to synchronize files with its store locations, or a healthcare system needing to move PHI data between its data center and satellite clinics, the deployment of MFT agents will greatly simplify those processes,” he says.

 Below are just a few use cases of Managed File Transfer agents:

 In any use case, MFT agents can run on systems inside an organization’s network to move files throughout the data center, or can be deployed to remote sites like branch offices, cloud environments like Amazon AWS, Azure, and other remote locations.
 GoAnywhere MFT Agents even allow users to create and schedule multi-step workflows that can copy files, archive files, translate data, send alerts, add data to a database, execute native commands, or perform other file system tasks.